marcusfox0/polis/doc/README.md

 Polis Core 1.3.0
 =====================

 This is the official reference wallet for polis digital currency and comprises the backbone of the polis peer-to-peer network.
-You can [download polis Core](https://www.polis.org/downloads/) or [build it yourself](#building) using the guides below.
+You can [download Polis Core](https://www.polis.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------